 Cala Luna, Cala Gonone

-While most beaches on the island of Sardinia offer free access, some have private bathing establishments.
+While most beaches on the island of Sardinia offer free access, some have private bathing establishments where you will have to pay to rent a lounge chair and umbrella.